Chalk home page

 ...

-Assuming you have the above resolver, you can pull off messages from Kinesis and just insert them into your resolver.
+Assuming you have the above resolver, you can pull messages from Kinesis and just insert them into your resolver.
 Like regular resolvers, stream resolvers should be unit-testable as regular Python functions.

 import boto3